OmarThinks/raect-native-openai-realtime-api-project/thinking.md

-- Why does AI respond to itself
+- The leak is back
-  - leaking messages happens between isAIResponding and isAudioPlaying
+- AI just stops responding suddenly